swcarpentry/DEPRECATED-boot-camps/version-control/README.md

 What we know about software development - code reviews work.
 Fagan (1976) discovered that a rigorous inspection can remove 60-90% of errors before the first test is run.

-What we know about software development - code reviews should be about 60 minutes long*.
+What we know about software development - code reviews should be about 60 minutes long.
 Cohen (2006) discovered that all the value of a code review comes within the first hour, after which reviewers can become exhausted and the issues they find become ever more trivial.

     $ mkdir images
     $ cd images